This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 About Megan

-I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
-Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
+I learned how to cook by exploring seasonal ingredients, and you can too!
+Meal time shouldn’t be stressful or complicated, and with fresh ingredients and easy methods, I’m here to help you enjoy the time spent in the kitchen.
 Read more…

-1. That is so true!
+That is so true!
 I feel like at family gatherings like that, we just want the food of our childhood.
 I always celebrate at my sister in law’s and it’s just not the same, so I always try to bring a dish or two that’s absolutely my own… and hopefully one day will get a Thankgiving repertoir for my own little family 😀

 PS – The stuffing looks phenomenal.